 5. Print the Application Form

 After completing the payment, you will be redirected to the Existing Transactions tab.
-Here, you will see your appointment details and the status of your payment if it is already posted or not.
+Here, you will see your appointment details and the status of your payment, if it has already been posted or not.
 Click the Print Document button.
 A prompt will appear asking you to download the file.
 Download the application form and save it to your hard drive or a USB storage device.

 6. Go to the PRC Office